maptimelex/monochromatic-maps/README.md

 ## Conclusions

 QGIS provides the excellent toolkit to produce our data, but is a little too unpredictable in symbolizing features at different scales.
+However, QGIS can produce PNG raster tilesets with the `gdal2tiles` tool as demonstrated in the [map of the Bluegrass](map).

+## Would you like to present a 30-minute workshop?

+Please check out our [Fall schedule](https://github.com/maptimelex/schedule).
+We have two 30-minute slots.
+The schedule can change!
+[Map](https://maptimelex.github.io/location/) of our new location on UK's campus